 When people refer to an innie or outie vagina, they are typically referring to the labia majora and labia minora.
 Some people may also refer to these parts of the vulva as the “lips.”
-The labia majora are the larger or outer lips, and the labia minora are the smaller or inner lips.
+The labia majora are the

 According to one 2017 study, 56% of vulvas have visible labia minora.
 This suggests that it is just as common to have visible labia, or an outie vagina, as it is to have hidden labia, or an innie vagina.

 As mentioned above, the vagina is actually located inside the body.
 It performs several functions, including expanding for childbirth, serving as a passageway for menstrual blood, and accommodating penetration during sexual intercourse.

 Innie vaginas are all different.
 They can vary in size, shape, color, and the length of the labia.
 Also, the labia may be close to the opening or farther away.